With-the-Rule vs Against-the-Rule Astigmatism: Complete NCLE Guide

 ATR = "Across" - Think of something lying across horizontally.
 ATR = horizontal is steeper.

-WTR vs ATR: Quick Comparison
+WTR vs ATR: Comprehensive Comparison

 | Feature | With-the-Rule (WTR) | Against-the-Rule (ATR) |